Perss00n/SpaceBackenders/README.md

 # SpaceBackenders

-**SpaceBackenders** is a scholastic project developed as part of a PHP course examination.
+**SpaceBackenders** is a school project developed as part of a PHP course examination.
 The objective was to create a blog platform implementing full CRUD (Create, Read, Update, Delete) functionality using PHP and MySQL.

 ## Features